 VITAL SERVICES RESTORED: The Mayor recently applied to restore "Vital Services" jobs with CETA (Federal) money, for New York is now the only city in the entire United States without Sanitationmen and Parks Dept. men.
 He did not apply to restore crossing guards and New York probably has the worst traffic of any School Crossing Guards jobs.
 Apparently he does not consider your city in the country.
-Is the city going to take high priced police officers children's livee as important as garbage, or picking up papers in the from an already reduced department and put them back on street corners?
-If that's true, then it's the strangest form of saving money
+In the country, In the country.

-WHAT IS MORE VITAL THAN YOUR CHILD'S LIFE?
-He is willing to risk the lives of New York's most precious possession - IT'S CHILDREN.
+to risk the lives of New York's most precious possession - IT'S of children to save a few dollars.
+CHILDREN.